FAQS - The Support We Offer

 Who will be advising me?

-All SWU/A&R Officers are registered social workers, having worked at managerial levels within local authorities.
+All SWU/A&R Officers are registered social workers, having worked at managerial levels.
 Officers have employment law knowledge and receive regular and ongoing training in this area.

 Do you represent at regulatory and care council hearings?

-Yes, we provide representation by SWU/A&R officers, all of whom have an understanding of the conduct process in each UK country, as well as insight into the effect particular sanctions will have on the career of a registered social worker.
+Yes, BASW’s team of A&R officers will provide representation at regulatory council hearings throughout the UK for both SWU members and BASW only members.
+All of our officers have an understanding of the conduct process in each UK country, as well as insight into the effect particular sanctions will have on the career of a registered social worker.

 Do you provide legal support?

 SWU’s legal services will provide an informed legal perspective on any potential Employment Tribunal case which will enable us to provide you with an honest and transparent assessment of whether your case will or will not go forward to an ET and whether or not the circumstances will enable us to provide legal representation at the ET hearing.
 If the opinion is that there is a strong case to be made at an Employment Tribunal then SWU will provide the necessary legal support.

 As a student will I be entitled to Advice and Representation?

 Yes.
 Unlike other providers of services to student social workers, you will receive advice over the telephone and representation, if appropriate, in any formal meeting relating to your placement or course.